 Do payments sent to me automatically show up in my bank account?

-Nope - whenever you receive a payment from one of your friends, the money is put in your Venmo balance.
+Nope - whenever you receive a payment from one of your friends, the money is put in your Venmo account.
 You need to initiate a bank transfer for the funds to be sent to your bank account.
-You can do that by tapping the "☰" icon in the upper left hand corner of the app --> Transfer to Bank.

 What is the limit on bank transfers?